PX4/PX4-user_guide/en/computer_vision/path_planning_interface.md

   This means that offboard features that use different planners cannot be enabled on the same vehicle. a vehicle at the same time (e.g. a vehicle can support obstacle avoidance and collision prevent, but not also safe landing - or visa versa).

-### Trajectory Interface
+## Trajectory Interface

-PX4 sends information about the desired path to the companion computer in modes for which the path planning interface has been integrated (e.g. missions, auto-land).
+PX4 sends information about the *desired path* to the companion computer (when `COM_OBS_AVOID=`, in modes for which the path planning interface has been integrated), and receives back a stream of setpoints for the *planned path*.
+The path information is, in both cases, transported in [TRAJECTORY_REPRESENTATION_WAYPOINTS](https://mavlink.io/en/messages/common.html#TRAJECTORY_REPRESENTATION_WAYPOINTS) messages.

+### PX4 MAVLink Interface

-The information is sent in [TRAJECTORY_REPRESENTATION_WAYPOINTS](https://mavlink.io/en/messages/common.html#TRAJECTORY_REPRESENTATION_WAYPOINTS) messages at 5Hz.
+PX4 sends the desired path in `TRAJECTORY_REPRESENTATION_WAYPOINTS` messages at 5Hz.

-The fields are set as shown:
+The fields set by PX4 as shown:
 - `time_usec`: UNIX Epoch time.
 - `valid_points`: 3
 - Point 0 - Current waypoint *type adapted* by FlightTaskAutoMapper (see [notes below](#type_adapted)):